• Home

 “The income and spending drags will likely be larger for lower-income households because electricity accounts for a greater share of their spending, as well as for households in areas with higher concentrations of data centers where regional power markets will tighten more,” Goldman Sachs economists Manuel Abecasis and Hongcen Wei wrote in a note to clients in February.

-The risks of going all-in on data centers
+The risks of going all in on data centers

 These ramifications are substantial, experts say, especially given the question marks about the sustainability of AI spending.
-According to a recent Moody’s analysis, of the total spending commitments made by Alphabet, Amazon, Meta, Microsoft, and Oracle, nearly two-thirds of it, $662 billion, is planned for data center-related leases that have yet to begin.
+According to a recent Moody’s analysis, of the total spending commitments made by Alphabet, Amazon, Meta, Microsoft, and Oracle, nearly two-thirds of it, $662 billion, is planned for data-center-related leases that have yet to begin.
 These hyperscalers issued $121 billion in new debt via bonds last year alone.

 The risks of growing the data center footprint has been exacerbated by the ongoing war in Iran.
 Not only has the country threatened Nvidia, Apple, Microsoft, and Google with data center attacks, but slashed energy trade has strained data center supply chains.

-As AI infrastructure expansion grows, so, too, do the financial and environmental risks associated with it.
+As AI infrastructure expansion grows, so too do the financial and environmental risks associated with it.

-“AI infrastructure is fundamentally an energy-and-cooling challenge wrapped inside a digital-economy opportunity,” Lee Poh Seng, a professor specializing in thermal systems at the National University of Singapore (NUS), previously told Fortune.
+“AI infrastructure is fundamentally an energy and cooling challenge wrapped inside a digital economy opportunity,” Lee Poh Seng, a professor specializing in thermal systems at the National University of Singapore (NUS), previously told Fortune.

-“Although the impact of data heat islands can be intense (as it has been previously discussed),” the recent Cambridge study said, “advances in technology in the semiconductor and energy material industries, as well as methodological developments in computer science and electrical engineering, can be used to mitigate their effects.”
+“Although the impact of data heat islands can be intense (as has been previously discussed),” the recent Cambridge study said, “advances in technology in the semiconductor and energy material industries, as well as methodological developments in computer science and electrical engineering, can be used to mitigate their effects.”

 The Fortune 500 Innovation Forum will convene Fortune 500 executives, U.S. policy officials, top founders, and thought leaders to help define what’s next for the American economy, Nov.
 16-17 in Detroit.
 Apply here.